Craps: Come bet

+The Come bet pays off at even money, like the Pass line bet.

-A Come bet can be visualized as starting an entirely new Pass line bet, unique to that player.
-Like the Pass Line each player may only make one Come bet per roll, this does not exclude a player from betting odds on an already established Come point.
-This bet must be at least the table minimum and at most the table maximum.
+Come bets can only be made after a point has been established since, on the come-out roll, a Come bet would be the same as a Pass line bet.
+Like the Pass line bet, each player may only make one Come bet per roll; this does not exclude a player from betting odds on an already established come-bet point.
+The Come bet must be at least the table minimum and at most the table maximum.
 Players may bet both the Come and Don't Come on the same roll if desired.
-Come bets can only be made after a point has been established since, on the come-out roll, a Come bet would be the same thing as a Pass line bet.
-A player making a Come bet will bet on the first point number that "comes" from the shooter's next roll, regardless of the table's round.
-If a 7 or 11 is rolled on the first round, it wins.
-If a 2, 3, or 12 is rolled, it loses.
-If instead the roll is 4, 5, 6, 8, 9, or 10, the Come bet will be moved by the base dealer onto a box representing the number the shooter threw.
-This number becomes the "come-bet point" and the player is allowed to take odds, just like a Pass line bet.

 Also like a Pass line bet, the come bet is a contract bet and is always working, and cannot be turned "Off", removed or reduced until it wins or loses.
 However, the odds taken behind a Come bet can be turned "Off" (not working), removed or reduced anytime before the bet loses.
 In Las Vegas generally odds bets are required to be the table minimum.
 In Atlantic City and Pennsylvania, the combine odds and Pass bet must be table minimum so players can bet the minimum single unit depending on the point.
 If the point is a 4 or 10, players can bet as little as $1 if the table minimum is low such as $5, $10, or $15 minimums.
 If the player requests the Come odds to be not working ("Off") and the shooter sevens-out or hits the Come bet point, the Come bet will be lost or doubled and the Come odds returned.
 If the casino allows put betting a player may increase a Come bet after a point has been established and bet larger odds behind if desired.
 Put betting also allows a player to bet on a Come and take odds immediately on a point number without a Come bet point being established.